 With any vaccination there is a risk of rare serious adverse events, such as an allergic reaction.
 These may be related to the immune system or to the nervous system.
 Severe allergic reactions to vaccines (anaphylaxis) are rare, but can be fatal.
 In case of this unlikely event, medication for treating allergic reactions is available and the investigators are appropriately trained in the management of anaphylaxis.
-Reactions in the nervous system are also extremely rare, but can cause an illness called Guillain-Barré syndrome.
-This is a condition in which people can develop severe weakness and can be fatal.
-These adverse events have not previously been seen following administration of similar vaccines using ChAdOx1 as a viral vector.
+Reactions in the nervous system are also extremely rare, but can include an illness called Guillain-Barré syndrome, a condition in which people can develop severe weakness and can be fatal.
+These adverse events have not previously been seen following administration of similar vaccines using ChAdOx1 as a viral vector, but one volunteer in the trials of ChAdOx1 nCoV-19 developed symptoms of transverse myelitis (inflammation in the spinal cord), which has not required medical treatment and is being investigated, though the cause is uncertain.